 HCM @Work Blog | Inflection HR

-Arizona (AZ) Minimum Wage in 2023 / 2024: Everything You Need to Know
+Arizona (AZ) Minimum Wage in 2024 and 2025: Everything You Need to Know

 Written by Jen Leigh | December, 28, 2023

-On January 1st, 2024 Arizona's minimum wage will increase by 50 cents to $14.35.
-While not as large of an increase as from 2022 to 2023, this 2024 increase represents a further 3.6% increase over the 2023 minimum wage.
+Effective January 1st, 2024, Arizona's minimum wage increased by 50 cents to $14.35.
+While not as large of an increase as from 2022 to 2023, this 2024 increase represents a further 3.6% increase over the 2023 minimum wage of $13.85.

 Arizona Minimum Wage - Historical Rates Table